department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/functionality/04-04-2024-what-we-know.md

 To be solved for later:

 - Is there a maximum number of days out that Veterans can schedule an appointment?
+If so, is it unique to the referral?
-- Would an approved referral including number of appointments allowed?
-And if so, how would keep track of the number of booked and/or completed appointments to know if a Veteran can continue booking appointments?
+- How would keep track of the number of booked and/or completed appointments to know if a Veteran can continue booking appointments?
-- Where does insurance come into play?
-Is it provided with the authorized referral, and therefore we only show providers that accept that insurance?
-Or does insurance not matter when selecting a CC provider?

 ## Functional rules for selecting a provider based on CC eligibility logic

 ### Referral-based logic

-- Veterans should **not** be able to unselect specialties or services when choosing a CC provider.
+- Veterans should **not** be able to unselect specialties/services when choosing a CC provider.
 However, it's possible, depending on the referral that Veterans will be able to select and unselect (i.e., filter) sub-services in order to schedule the right appointment.
 E.g., if their referral includes authorization for occupational therapy **AND** physical therapy.
 - For now, we *COULD ASSUME* that *IF* an appointment type (e.g., follow-up appointment, diagnostic test such as an X-ray, first-time visit, existing patient, telemedicine, etc.) is included in the referral, then providers and their appointment slots will be pre-filtered for that/those appointment types.
 For example, providers will typically have designated appointment slots for different types of appointments.
 Therefore, those could be filtered out, if needed.

 ### Searching for the right provider